steugene/nn_seca_tms/SECURITY.md

 ## Reporting Security Issues

-If you discover a security vulnerability in this project, please report it by emailing [security contact] or creating a private GitHub issue.
+If you discover a security vulnerability in this project, please create  GitHub issue.